-Alien: Covenant (2017): Ten years have passed since the end of Prometheus, which found Dr. Elizabeth Shaw and a decapitated David taking off for new worlds in a spaceship that they commandeered from the Engineers – humankind’s creators.
+Alien: Covenant (2017): Ten years have passed since the end of “Prometheus,” which found Dr. Elizabeth Shaw and a decapitated David taking off for new worlds in a spaceship that they commandeered from the Engineers – humankind’s creators.
 The Weyland Corporation has since replaced “David” with “Walter,” a more stable model, still played by Michael Fassbender.
 Walter is monitoring the operations of the space ship Covenant, the passengers of which, 2,000 colonists and a small crew, are headed to the planet of Origae-6.
-A accident en route awakens the crew early and takes the life of the ship’s captain (James Franco, whose only dialogue occurs during a flashback).
-The new captain, Oram (Billy Crudup), is untested and untrusted, so when the ship discovers planet much closer to them than their destination, and this one also capable of supporting life, everyone agrees to simply touch down there.
+An accident en route awakens the crew early and takes the life of the ship’s captain (James Franco, whose only dialogue occurs during a flashback).
+The new captain, Oram (Billy Crudup), is untested and untrusted, so when the ship discovers a planet much closer to them than their destination, and this one also capable of supporting life, everyone agrees to simply touch down there.
 What do they find?
 Breathable air, harvest-ready wheat, David (Fassbender again)…and death.